 You get the picture.

 By the way, that client of mine removes stitches from and follows up with his patients after surgery, and doesn't bill them for these seemingly ordinary services.
-In fact, they are common practice throughout the entire medical community.
+In fact, they are common practice among cosmetic surgeons.
 I asked him to put a name on it.
-He now calls it his postoperative “Patient Progress Program.”
+He now calls it his “Postop Progress Program.”
 Remember, if you turn the ordinary into the extraordinary, you will turn ordinary marketing into extraordinary results.

 Above all, you may still be offering some very special or unique product or service that your competition doesn't offer at all.
 If so, that's great!
 However, the same rule applies.
 Don't just leave it to a vague title or description, since it will still be perceived as similar at first glance or without knowing about it.

 Put a name on it, even if it's not entirely new.
-If you're a management consultant offering seminars on how to get the most out of a particular software you've customized, call it the “Software Savvy in a Cinch Seminar.”
+If you're a management consultant offering seminars on how to get the most out of a particular software you've customized, call it the “Software-Savvy-is-a-Cinch Seminar.”

 In fact, while having a unique product or service beats the previous two categories in creating top-of-mind awareness, it doesn't have to be entirely new.
 It can be copied and customized in such a way that it appears unique or new.
 According to Brian Tracy in his program “The Psychology of Selling,” many people have made fortunes by simply improving a current product by merely 10% yet packaged it in a different way.
 Remember the “pet rock”?

 This goes back to the issue of perception.
 I once watched an Oprah Winfrey Show in which Oprah did an interesting piece on marketing.
 She conducted an apple juice taste test in malls across the United States.

 While the program was focusing particularly on how companies can easily use false or misleading advertising, the results of the test revealed some interesting facts nonetheless about the way the mind works.